Isosystolic inequalities on two-dimensional Finsler tori: Isosystolic inequalities for flat Finsler metrics

 \begin{proof}[Sketch of proof.]
-We briefly describe here the strategy behind the proof of Mahler's inequality, and we refer to \cite{henze} for all technical details of the proof.
+We briefly describe here the strategy behind the proof of Mahler's inequality, and we refer to \cite{henze} for technical details.
 Any symmetric convex body can be approximated in the Hausdorff topology by a sequence of symmetric polygons.
-Since the product volume $K \mapsto |K|\cdot |K^\circ|$ is continuous on $\mathcal{K}_0(\R^2)$, it suffices to prove the inequality for symmetric polygons.
-It can be proved that given a symmetric polygon $P$ with $m \geq 3$ pairs of opposite vertices, one can construct a symmetric polygon $Q$ with $m-1$ such pairs such that $\abs{Q} \cdot \abs{Q^\circ} \leq \abs{K} \cdot \abs{K^\circ}$.
-Namely, one can remove a certain pair of opposite vertices by pushing them simultaneously and in opposite directions along a line segment parallel to the line passing through their adjacent vertices until they become aligned with one of their two adjacent edges.
-This process maintains the convexity, the symmetry and the volume of $P$, and the pair of opposite points can be chosen to ensure that the volume of the polar $P^\circ$ decreases.
-At the end of the deformation the number of vertices has decreased by $2$.
-Applying this result in a recurrent way, one can reduce any symmetric polygon to a parallelogram, for which equality is reached. \end{proof}
+Since the product area $K \mapsto |K|\cdot |K^\circ|$ is continuous on $\mathcal{K}_0(\R^2)$, it suffices to prove the inequality for symmetric polygons.

+It can be shown that given a symmetric polygon $P$ with $m \geq 3$ pairs of opposite vertices, one can construct a symmetric polygon $Q$ with $m-1$ pairs of opposite points such that $\abs{Q} \cdot \abs{Q^\circ} \leq \abs{P} \cdot \abs{P^\circ}$.
+Namely, set $P=\text{conv}\{\pm v_1,\ldots,\pm v_m\}$ and fix three adjacent vertices $v_{i-1},v_i$ and $v_{i+1}$ of $P$ whose convex hull does not contain the origin (using a cyclic notation).
+Consider the line $L$ through $v_i$ and parallel to the line $(v_{i-1} \, \,v_{i+1})$.
+Moving continuously $v_i$ along $L$ preserves the volume of $P$, while convexity is ensured until $v_i$ reaches one of the two intersection points of $L$ with the line $(v_{i-2} \, \,v_{i-1})$ or $(v_{i+1}\, \, v_{i+2})$.
+By convexity, it can be shown that $\abs{P^\circ}$ is precisely minimal at one of these two points where the deformed polygon $P$ becomes a new polygon $Q$ with $m-1$ pairs of opposite vertices.
+Applying this result successively, one can reduce any symmetric polygon to a centered parallelogram while decreasing the product area.
+For such a parallelogram it is easy to check that area product is equal to $8$. \end{proof}

 Mahler also conjectured in \cite{mahler1} that in arbitrary dimension $n\geq 2$ the volume product of a symmetric convex body $K\subset \R^n$ satisfies the following lower bound:

 Mahler's conjecture has been recently proved in dimension $3$ by \cite{IS20}.
 In arbitrary dimension, the best known lower bound is due to \cite{kuperberg} who proved that